Opened: 1970

 OPEN

-Yokota Middle School is one of 20 schools in DoDEA’s Japan district.
+Yokota Middle School is one of twenty schools in DoDEA’s Japan district.
 DoDEA’s schools serve the children of military service members and Department of Defense civilian employees by providing a comprehensive curriculum that is dedicated to attaining the highest student achievement for all students.

 The first year in the new school, students were able to participate in activities such as music, with two band levels and a chorus, team sports (wrestling and track), clubs (chess, books, and remote car racing), and student council.
 Students also participated in regional programs such as Brain Bowl and Peer Mediation.

-Mr. Don Christensen was the principal and Joy Jaramillo the assistant principal for the 2006–2008 school years.
+Mr. Don Christensen was the principal and Joy Jaramillo the assistant principal for the 2006–2009 school years.
 Golf and cross country were added as sports teams.

 According to the school website, “Yokota Middle School is a small, friendly, and caring school located within miles of the Tokyo metropolis.
-We have a dedicated and highly trained staff that consist of one administrator, twenty-six teachers and nine support staff who all work collaboratively to advocate for each of our students and maintain a rigorous and friendly learning environment.”
+We have a dedicated and highly trained staff that consist of one administrator, twenty-six teachers, and nine support staff who all work collaboratively to advocate for each of our students and maintain a rigorous and friendly learning environment.”

 Information from school yearbooks and the school website